-- Chatsworth Schools (CS) are committed to Safeguarding, Child Protection and promoting the welfare of children and expect those working in the organisation and those connected with CS to share this commitment. - CS want to work with children, parents and others connected with or supporting families to ensure the safety and protection of children, to promote their development and wellbeing and to give them the very best start in life. - CS are committed to providing a supportive and controlled environment in which children and young people are encouraged to pursue high academic and personal goals as happy and secure individuals. - Why do we need a safeguarding Policy? - o children have a right to be safe - o adults have a responsibility to safeguard and protect children - o abuse is damaging and can affect the rest of a child's life - o so children can grow up to be well-adjusted adults
+- Chatsworth Schools (CS) are committed to Safeguarding, Child Protection and promoting the welfare of children and expect those working in the organisation and those connected with CS to share this commitment. - CS want to work with children, parents and others connected with or supporting families to ensure the safety and protection of children, to promote their development and wellbeing and to give them the very best start in life. - CS are committed to providing a supportive and controlled environment in which children and young people are encouraged to pursue high academic and personal goals as happy and secure individuals. - Safeguarding is everyone's responsibility and anyone can make a referral to children's social care. - Why do we need a safeguarding Policy? - o children have a right to be safe - o adults have a responsibility to safeguard and protect children - o abuse is damaging and can affect the rest of a child's life - o so children can grow up to be well-adjusted adults